mehmedca/JAP_Task_2_API/README.md

 <h2>Some of the guidelines in order to start up the project below:</h2>
 <ul>
     <li>
         PostgreSQL was used as a DB provider.
-So, after the initial clone of the project run  <span syle="font-weight: 600; color: #84a0b8">"update-database"</span> in npm console in order to create a new db on your machine.
+So, after the initial clone of the project check appsettings.json -> adjust DB connection string then run  <span syle="font-weight: 600; color: #84a0b8">"update-database"</span> in npm console in order to create a new db instance on your machine.
     </li>
     <li>
         Startup the app, you should see swagger running on localhost:25398, you can test the endpoints straight from there.
 Authentication is implemented on swagger as well, and most of the endpoints are protected so you need to authenticate using /auth/login then paste the JWT token which you'll receive as a response.
 You can also register using /auth/register endpoint.